orbbec/FemtoBoltFwUpdater/README.md

 ```bash
  .\FemtoBoltUpgrader  path(Directory to upgrade firmware) [--auto]
 ```
-(For automation mode - without input keystrokes, add the --auto flag)
+(For automation mode - without input keystrokes, add the --auto flag after the firmware path)

 - 4.Wait a moment, then type U or u to start the upgrade, or Esc (q or Q for auto mode) to exit the upgrade